AlanFPS/Melon-Wallet/README.md

 ## About

-**Melon Wallet** is a cute expenses & income tracker.
+**Melon Wallet** is a cute expense & income tracker.
 I've always used different tools to keep track of my finances, but I could never find something attractive and functional at the same time.

 The application was built with Express, Node & MongoDB database.
 It also incorporates an